Bachelor of Arts in Intercultural Studies

 • 120 hours

-• Includes cross-cultural internship
+• Includes biblical studies and cross-cultural internship

 Student Testimonial